wtrocki/ts-client-atlas/README.md

 #  Atlas Client for typescript

-> NOTE: This project is just experiment.
-It should not be used by general public
+> NOTE: This project is just an experiment.
+It should not be used by general public.

 Generated typescript client for atlas.